redhat-openshift-ecosystem/certification-releases/4.9/ga/troubleshooting.md

 * In your CSV (clusterserviceversion.yaml) ensure that your `alm-examples` annotation is correct.
 Look out for incorrect spacing or tabs which may inadvertently include other annotations under `alm-examples`
 * In `alm-examples` make sure all your CRs have a `spec` block.
 * Failure here may indicate that we were unable to deploy your Operator using the Operator Lifecycle Manager (OLM)
+* Ensure all of your related images are certified and published

 ## <a id="query-publishing-checklist"></a>query-publishing-checklist
 Failures here usually point to an incomplete Checklist item.
 Please login to connect.redhat.com and complete all the items listed under the Project publishing checklist.